rmosolgo/graphql-ruby/guides/defer/stream.md

 pro: true
 ---

 `@stream` works very much like `@defer`, except it only applies to list fields.
-When a field has `@stream` and it returns a list, then each item in the list is returned to the client as a patch.
+When a field has `@stream` and it returns a list, then each item in the list is returned to the client as a patch. `@stream` is described in a [proposal to the GraphQL specification](https://github.com/graphql/graphql-wg/blob/main/rfcs/DeferStream.md).

 __Note:__ `@stream` was added in GraphQL-Pro 1.21.0 and requires GraphQL-Ruby 1.13.6+.